BayanZughair/Interactive-rating/README.md

 This is an interaction rating component built with ReactJS and styled components.
 It allows users to rate their experience on a scale of 1-5 stars.

+this is part of challenges help you improve your interview coding skills by building realistic projects.
 ## Features
 - Responsive design
 - Animated hover effects on the rating icons